techdivision/flexcolumnlayouts/README.md

 From that you can build great columnlayouts yourself.
 Using all the options might be far too complicated for most editors, but gives a great toolbox for advanced ones.

-So it is considered rather a prototyping tool or one for advanced editors.
+**We consider it rather useful for prototyping or advanced editors.**

 ### TailwindCSS Classnames
 If you already use tailwindcss in your project, you are all set and the classnames will be available to you.
 If not, you have several choices: